miklevin/MikeLev.in/_posts/2025-04-05-ai-context-mcp-llm.md

 ## Introduction to Context Foo

 Alright, I'm practicing some *Context Foo* here.
-In this prior article, I describe how to reach into various parts of your coding project, usually a git repo, and to append all those parts together into one big file, which as a courtesy is also dumped into your OSes copy-buffer so you don't have to figure out how to do
+In a prior article, I describe how to reach into various parts of your coding project, usually a git repo, and to append all those parts together into one big file, which as a courtesy is also dumped into your OSes copy-buffer so you don't have to figure out how to do